 "One recent study found that among pedestrians that had been involved in a collision with a car, Black pedestrians were 22 percent more likely and Latinos 33 percent more likely to die from their injuries than whites (23).
-These discrepancies may be due to differences in overall health of the individual, the severity of the crash, in the amount of speeding and cut-through traffic happening in the neighborhood where the pedestrians were traveling, and/or the quality of emergency medical care available."
+These discrepancies may be due to differences in overall health of the individual, the severity of the crash, in the amount of speeding and cut-through traffic

-2017 American Strategies National Community and Transportation Preferences Survey

-"Millennials especially, but also Gen Xers, are more likely to live in at least somewhat walkable neighborhoods, and are more likely to have sidewalks, public transit, and parks nearby."
+2017 American Strategies National Community and Transportation Preferences Survey "Millennials especially, but also Gen Xers, are more likely to live in at least somewhat walkable neighborhoods, and are more likely to have sidewalks, public transit, and parks nearby."